The Must-Dos in Dunedin

 2. Check Out Tunnel Beach

 One of New Zealand’s most stunning natural coastal features can be accessed just a short drive of public bus journey away from Dunedin city centre.
-See arches carved by waves and access the beach at low tide via a manmade tunnel through the cliffs.
+See arches carved by waves and access the beach at low tide via a manmade tunnel through the cliffs at Tunnel Beach.
 What’s more, there are plenty of picture opportunities for waterfalls!
+See more free attractions like this in our 17 Free & Cheap Things to Do in Dunedin.

-Location: 8km (5 miles) from Dunedin city centre.
-Tunnel Beach is on Blackhead Road in South Dunedin.
+Location: Blackhead Road in South Dunedin, 8km (5 miles) from Dunedin city centre.
 Catch a local bus to Corstorphine on route 32, 33, 34, 35 or 36.
 From the corner of Middleton Road and Stenhope Crescent, it is approximately 30 minutes walk to the start of the track.

 5. Visit the Otago Museum